 With focus on some of the fundamentals, you can quickly go from being a “97-pound EM communications weakling” to having rock solid emergency communications.

 Here are just a couple of the fundamentals.
-For even more, check out our white paper 8 Ways to Keep Your Emergency Management Communications from being a Disaster.
+For even more, check out our white paper 8 Tips to Improve Your Emergency Communications.

 Work on your Core – Collaboration